onearth00/RoboND-Rover/README.md

 * Fill in the `decision_step()` function within the `decision.py` script with conditional statements that take into consideration the outputs of the `perception_step()` in deciding how to issue throttle, brake and steering commands.

-* Iterate on your perception and decision function until your rover does a reasonable (need to define metric) job of navigating and mapping.
+* Iterate on the perception and decision function until the rover does a reasonable (need to define metric) job of navigating and mapping.

 [//]: # (Image References)